remix-run/react-router/website/pages/quick-start.md

 import { render } from 'react-dom'

 // 1. import a few components
-import { BrowserRouter, Match, Miss, Link } from 'react-router'
+import { BrowserRouter, Match, Miss, Link } from 'teardrop'

 const App = () => (
   // 2. render a `Router`, it will listen to the url changes